donetick/donetick/README.md

 ### Gamification & Progress
 **Points System**: Built-in points system that rewards task completion and tracks your progress over time.

+**Completion Restrictions** : You can restrict task completion until a certain time, for example, make a task completable only within the last X hours before its due date.
+This helps prevent marking tasks as "done" too early.

 **Comprehensive Analytics**: See task breakdowns by label, completion status, and other helpful graphs.